Fran Allison: Recognition

 In 1950, Allison was nominated for an Emmy Award as Most Outstanding Kinescoped Personality.
 In 1959, she won two Chicago Emmy awards.
 In 2002, she was a Silver Circle honoree of the Chicago/Midwest Chapter of the National Academy of Television Arts and Sciences.

 In 1967, Iowa Wesleyan University awarded her an honorary doctorate of letters.

 Personal life

-Allison was married to music publisher Archie Levington.
+Fran Allison was married to music publisher Archie Levington from 1940 until his death in 1978.

 In her free time, she devoted her efforts to promoting mental health.
 From a profile in the Freeport Journal-Standard, "For mental health, she will travel anywhere, anytime."

+Allison was on the board of Pacific Pioneer Broadcasters.

 Death

 In later life, Allison lived in Van Nuys, California.
-She died June 13, 1989, aged 81, from myelodysplasia in Sherman Oaks, California, and was buried in Mount Calvary Cemetery in Cedar Rapids, Iowa.
-She was survived by a brother, saxophonist James "Lynn" Allison.
+She died on June 13, 1989, aged 81. from myelodysplasia in Sherman Oaks, California, She was buried in Mount Calvary Cemetery in Cedar Rapids, Iowa.
+She was survived by her brother, James "Lynn" Allison, a saxophonist.

 Legacy

 For contributions to the television industry, Allison was honored with a star on the Hollywood Walk of Fame at 6763 Hollywood Boulevard.
 She was inducted into the Chicago Television Academy's Silver Circle in 2002.

 She appeared with puppets Kukla and Ollie on a 44¢ US commemorative postage stamp in the "Early TV Memories" series, issued on August 11, 2009.